thepeoplescoder/my-bash-session-scripts/README.md

 And each script does the same thing:

 * Each script looks in its corresponding directory, and *only* looks at the visible directories in lexicographical order.
    * For each of these directories, each visible file (and only each visible file) is examined in lexicographical order.
 If it is executable, then it is ran as an executable file.
-Otherwise, the file's extension is looked at, and based on the files in `~/.bash_session_scripts/extensions-to-runners`, and appropriate command is used to run the file.
+Otherwise, the file's extension is looked at, and based on the files in `~/.bash_session_scripts/extensions-to-runners`, an appropriate command is used to run the file.

 How executables are processed will be explained in another section.